 It is noted that the recreational facilities have been shown and labeled on the site plan, and details of all the facilities have been provided.
 However, the value for these facilities include items that do not provide any recreational value, such as clearing and grading, that cannot be counted toward fulfillment of the required recreational value.
-Therefore, a condition has been included in the Recommendation section of this report requiring the applicant to revise the recreational values schedule to remove these items and provide the appropriate details, in support of the values claimed to meet the required value.
+Therefore, the applicant shall revise the recreational values schedule to remove these items and provide the appropriate details, in support of the values claimed to meet the required value.

-Signage: The applicant is proposing community signage on the property and proposing one freestanding monument sign in the DSP.
+Signage: The approval includes community signage on the property and one freestanding monument sign.
 The monument sign is approximately 4.5 feet high and is located on the north and south sides of the private road, at its intersection with Mission Drive.
 The signs include stone veneer with stone-capped monument columns, 3 to 6 feet in height, on each end of the wall.
 The wall on the northern portion of the road features a channel letter sign, that is approximately 2.5 feet in height and displays the community's name.
 The columns are bordered by a 4-foot-tall, estate-style fence that frames the entrance.

-The signs appear to be generally acceptable.
-However, staff notes that a detail for the southern entrance monument sign has not been provided, and shall be shown for clarification.
-In addition, the applicant has indicated that the signage will be illuminated by up-lighting.
-Staff recommends that it be shown on the detail and that any up-lighting that is proposed not cause glare onto the neighboring dwelling units.
-Therefore, conditions have been included in the Recommendation section of this report requiring that details and specifications for the southernmost entrance monument sign be provided, that the location of the up-lighting be shown, and that the proposed up-lighting not cause glare onto the neighboring dwelling units.
+A detail for the southern entrance monument sign has not been provided and is required for clarification.
+The signage will be illuminated by up-lighting. which must be shown on the detail sheet and demonstrate that any up-lighting that is proposed will not cause glare onto the neighboring dwelling units.
+Conditions have been included requiring that details and specifications for the southernmost entrance monument sign be provided, that the location of the up-lighting be shown, and that the proposed up-lighting does not cause glare onto the neighboring dwelling units.